huy/lucene-notes/index-migration.md

 **Performance impact**

 Decide whether to perform once time upgrade or let Lucene to do silent upgrade.
-The questions to ask is if there is any peformance penalty when reading and deserializing the old format.
+The questions to ask is if there is any peformance penalty of searching with old format segments.

+We hope that deserializing old format by the new code will not be worse than doing the same by old code unless there is significal mismatch between in memory data structure(s).